morristech/developer.sketchapp.com/_introduction/02-plugin-bundles.md

 Sketch uses this string internally to track the Plugin, store settings for it, etc.

+#### Update URL

+Specifies an update URL for the Plugin (currently unused, but documented for future-proofness).

 #### Compatible Version

 A string specifying the [version][Semantic Versioning] of Sketch in which the author has tested the Plugin, for example `3`, `3.1`, `3.2.2`.